-We are COVID Safe, and request all visitors and guests register by QR upon entry.
-Our tours and sessions are delivered to ensure the safety and wellbeing of our visitors so the frequency and capacity often change to meet current physical distancing guidelines, due to these restrictions tours from the Gaden Cave cannot be conducted safely so will remain closed until further notice.
+We are COVID Safe, and request all visitors and guests maintain social distancing and sanitise regularly.
+Our tours and sessions are delivered to ensure the safety and wellbeing of our visitors so the frequency and capacity often change to meet current physical distancing guidelines.

 We encourage any visitor to stay at home if symptoms arise and keep up to date on Government advice for travel and holidays.

 Our Visitor Experience Centre is accessible for people with mobility impairments.
 We do suggest you discuss your accessibility requirements with our team to fully understand the cave terrain before booking a cave tour.

 No, a taxi is your only option if you do not have access to a car.
 If you are coming from Dubbo, you can hire a car.

 Can I take photos in the Caves?

 Yes we certainly encourage you to take photos with your phone or camera to remember your experience at Wellington Caves.
 Please note however that tripods and monopods are not permitted.